Maps and photos note: click or tap to see any maps or photographs below as a high resolution version.

-For the next 1.5km you will be walking inside a linear beech wood – part of a massive and complex series of landscape improvements made by the Clandeboye Estate which cover most of the farmland between the walled estate and the coast at Helen’s Bay.
-It all seems so natural now, but in practice it was a massive landscaping project of wooded boundaries, roadways, bridges and drainage.
+For the next 1.5km you will be walking inside a linear beech wood – part of Lord Duffin’s great scheme of landscape remodelling of the farmland between Clandeboye Desmesne and the coast at Helen’s Bay.
+It all seems so natural now, but in its time it was a massive landscaping project of woodland planting, road building, bridge building and new drainage.
 Today you can enjoy it in its full mature glory.

 Turn LEFT and follow the woodland path soon passing an original Ulster Way waymark and bench – still working well.

 After 300m the woodland bends right – here if you look carefully you can find the entrance to the 50m culvert which was built to facilitate the carriageway!
-Looking out of the wood to the west you can also see a parallel wooded way – presumably added simply to improve the landscape!
+Looking out of the wood to the west you can also see a parallel wooded way – ‘Ottawa Screen’ another landscape improvement!